Note: Read the primer on Using Miles if you have not already.

-Stopovers and Open-Jaws: One stopover and one open-jaw for round-trip awards (intra-Europe and within/between United States/Canada/Puerto Rico/U.S. Virgin Islands are excluded).
+Stopovers and Open-Jaws: One stopover and one open-jaw for international round-trip awards (stopovers in the country of departure are excluded).
 Up to three stopovers can be added to an award (even a one-way award) for $100 each.

 Fuel Surcharges: Yes, but none on a) Singapore/Silkair awards, b) Air New Zealand, Avianca, and Copa, nor c) partner awards within North and South America.
 Fuel surcharges on ANA, Ethiopian, EVA, LOT Polish, Scandinavian, and Turkish can be low also.

 Sweet Spots: Singapore Airlines flights in Business/First/Suites Class.
 Alaska Airlines flights in Economy Class (between most of their destinations in the U.S., Canada, and Central America).
 Flights within North America (including Hawaii) in Business/First Class or to Southern South America in Business Class.
 Also note that Hawaii, Central America, and the Caribbean are all considered to be within the same zone, so travel between these regions can be relatively cheap as well.
 Flights within South America, South Pacific, or Africa.